SebastianoF/intra-cranial-volume-estimation/README.md

 </p>

-Estimation of intra-cranial volume (ICV), for a dataset of MRI images when no template is available.
+Template free estimation of intra-cranial volume (ICV), for a dataset of MRI images when no template is available.

 ### Features